razzakd/RobotMovementInstructions/README.md

 RIGHT
 REPORT

-3) Type "EXIT" on the Consol window to terminate the application.
+3) Type "EXIT" on the Console window to terminate the application.